How Does Mesh Size of Insect Net Affect Greenhouse Ventilation?

 • Slower removal of water vapor produced by plant transpiration

-As a result, greenhouses covered with fine mesh accumulate more heat and moisture, resulting in higher temperatures and higher relative humidity.
+As a result, greenhouses covered with fine mesh retain more heat and moisture, leading to higher temperatures and relative humidity.

 Key Points to Understand